heatio/heatio-technical-test/README.md

 # Heatio technical interview

+# Dependencies
+- Node.js
+- npm
+- python (if running the python backend)

 # Task

 Create a simple web application that allows users to manage a to do list